Xilinx/PYNQ/docs/source/pynq_overlays.rst

 PYNQ Overlays
 *************

-The Xilinx® Zynq® All Programmable device is an SOC based on a dual-core ARM® Cortex®-A9 processor (referred to as the *Processing System* or **PS**), integrated with FPGA fabric (referred to as *Programmable Logic* or **PL**).
+The AMD-Xilinx® Zynq® All Programmable device is an SOC based on a dual-core ARM® Cortex®-A9 processor (referred to as the *Processing System* or **PS**), integrated with FPGA fabric (referred to as *Programmable Logic* or **PL**).
 The *PS* subsystem includes a number of dedicated peripherals (memory controllers,